What is a residuary clause in a Will?

-The Intestacy Rules govern who is entitled to receive property in a deceased Estate, when the deceased has no Will, or has failed to properly dispose of property in their Will.
+The intestacy laws govern who is entitled to receive property in a deceased Estate, when the deceased has no Will, or has failed to properly dispose of property in their Will.
 For example, if you are married with no children and you die without a Will, or with a partial intestacy in your Will, then the Intestacy Rules dictate that your spouse will receive the whole of your Estate.

 An example of the issues that can be caused by residuary clauses can be seen in the New South Wales Supreme Court proceedings Arnott v Leong.